RafaelFerrariSolutions/stenciljs/readme.md

 ### Script tag

-- Put a script tag similar to this `<script src='https://unpkg.com/stenciljs@current/dist/stenciljs.esm.js'></script>` in the head of your index.html
+- Put a script tag similar to this `<script type="module" src='https://unpkg.com/stenciljs@current/dist/stenciljs.esm.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

 ### Node Modules